 This is a popular content choice to offer to your prospects because, in most cases, an ebook can be focused on strategies, statistics, and outcomes related to what you offer.

 If you don’t cover a topic that is related to what you offer, don’t bother sending it to your target clients.
-For example, if sell an email marketing software and you send out an eBook that is about graphic design, the people that are interested in your services may opt out of your list.
+For example, if you sell an email marketing software and you send out an eBook that is about graphic design, the people that are interested in your services may opt-out of your list.